Emenlentino/giftcard-store/README.md

 # 🛒 Emenlentino Gift Card Store

-Welcome to **Emenlentino**, a modern, user-friendly web platform where **everyone can sell** gift cards, and buyers can confidently shop premium in-game currency cards like:
+Welcome to **Acalen**, a modern, user-friendly web platform where **everyone can sell** gift cards, and buyers can confidently shop premium in-game currency cards like:

 🎮 **Roblox**
 🎮 **Overwatch 2**